UrSourceCode/ctf-writeup/2023-ARA/OSINT-Backroom/readme.md

 ![res](assets/Screenshot%20(557).png)

 When we see, there is several place that pinned here.
 As the description challenge said, "so I give this place 5 star".
-Try to search one by one from these places the 5 stars review (sort by newest and highest rating).
+Try to search one by one from these places the 5 stars review (sort by latest and highest rating).
 Then, we got it in Hi-Tech Mall Surabaya as follows.

 ![res](assets/Screenshot_20230226_085723.png)